The Microsoft 365 Security Landscape in 2026

 Anti-Phishing Policies

-For enterprise organizations, also configure domain impersonation protection for your primary and subsidiary domains.
-This detects emails that appear to come from domains visually similar to yours (typosquatting) such as epcgr0up.net vs epcgroup.net.
+For enterprise organizations, setting up domain impersonation protection is crucial for both primary and subsidiary domains.
+This feature helps identify emails that appear to come from domains similar to yours.
+A common example is typosquatting, where a domain like epcgr0up.net can be mistaken for epcgroup.net.

 Data Protection: DLP and Sensitivity Labels